Audrey Saunders

-Audrey Saunders (born 1962) is an American bartender, considered one of the world's most famous bartenders and New York's most famous female bartender.
+Audrey Saunders (born 1962) is an American bartender, considered one of the world's most famous bartenders.
 She is most well known as the operating partner and creative lead of Pegu Club, a bar in New York City from 2005 to 2020.
 The bar was one of the most influential in the United States.
 Since its closure, Saunders and her husband have been developing a retreat for beverage industry members in rural Washington state.